xizho10/Ontology-Developer-Tutorial/auth_zh copy.md

      The role owner can withdraw the role delegation in advance. `initiator` is the initiator, `delegate` is the role delegator, and the initiator can withdraw the role from the delegator in advance.

-## Auth Contract interface design
+## Workflow

-1. At initialization, the contract sets up the administrator by calling the `initContractAdmin` method;
+1. At initialization, the contract can set up the administrator by calling the `initContractAdmin` method;
 2. The contract administrator assigns roles and binds functions that each role can call;
 3. The contract administrator assigns roles to OntID;
 4. Before the specific function of the contract is executed, you can first verify whether the contract caller has the permission to call, that is, verify whether the caller provides the token; After the verification passes, you can execute the specific function.